LISTEN TO AUDIO VERSION:

 - The German legislator would like to lead the way in Europe.
 As a result, digital assets in Germany are also becoming attractive for foreign fintech companies as well as established financial institutions that want to participate in this growing market.

-- With the introduction of crypto-securities in the wake of the eWpG, the setup of a professional and high-performance market infrastructure for digital assets will become more and more relevant, especially in 2022.
+- With the introduction of the eWpG, the setup of a professional and high-performance market infrastructure for digital assets will become more and more relevant.
 Established market participants need to observe the development and assess the impact on existing systems.

 - Volume begets volume – the provision of liquidity on trading venues and platforms will be a major influencing factor for the market performance of crypto-securities.